cloudera/hue/docs/docs-site/content/developer/development/_index.md

 **Note:**

-During the development process if you are facing any problem then, it is recommended to check your issues at https://discourse.gethue.com/ and https://github.com/cloudera/hue/issues?q=is%3Aissue+.
+During the development process if you are facing any problem then, it is recommended to search for information on the [Forum](https://discourse.gethue.com/) and in the [bug tracker](https://github.com/cloudera/hue/issues?q=is%3Aissue+).
 If the solution is not found then, feel free to create an issue at https://github.com/cloudera/hue/issues.

 Here is a tutorial about how to use the code review tool [Review Board](https://www.reviewboard.org/) for a better productivity!

 ### Setup

 Hue project uses Review Board and Pull Requests for code reviews.
 For more complex patches it's advisable to use RB than a plain pull request on github.
-The advantage of Pull Request is that the CI (syntax check, tests…) automatically runs for you.
-Along with the web app, a command line tool named RBTool is used to make things easier.
+The advantage of Pull Request is that the CI (syntax check, tests…) automatically runs for you (but the diff interface is not as friendly as Review Board).

-Create accounts in https://review.cloudera.org, https://issues.cloudera.org/browse/HUE and https://github.com and share the usernames
+* Create accounts in https://review.cloudera.org, https://issues.cloudera.org/browse/HUE and https://github.com and share the usernames

-Then, join the 'hue' group in your account https://review.cloudera.org/account/preferences/#groups
+* Then, join the 'hue' group in your account https://review.cloudera.org/account/preferences/#groups

-Then [download](https://www.reviewboard.org/downloads/rbtools/) the Review Board tools and install it.
+* Then [download](https://www.reviewboard.org/downloads/rbtools/) the Review Board tools and install it.

 If you've never used git and github before, there are bunch of things you need to [do](https://kbroman.org/github_tutorial/pages/first_time.html) before going further.